microsoft/vscode-docs/docs/languages/typescript.md

 [Linters](https://en.wikipedia.org/wiki/Lint_%28software%29) provides warnings for suspicious looking code.
 While VS Code does not include a built-in TypeScript linter, TypeScript linter [extensions](/docs/editor/extension-gallery.md) available in the marketplace.

-[TSLint](https://github.com/palantir/tslint) is a popular TypeScript linter.
-The [TSLint extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) integrates TSLint into VS Code so you can see linting errors right in the editor and even quickly many of fix them with [quick fixes](#quick-fixes).
+[ESLint](https://eslint.org) is a popular linter which also supports TypeScript.
+The [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) integrates ESLint into VS Code so you can see linting errors right in the editor and even quickly many of fix them with [quick fixes](#quick-fixes).
+[This guide](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/README.md) details how to configure ESLint for your TypeScript projects.

 ## TypeScript extensions